 The storm washed large quantities of sediment and organic matter into the streams that drain the park, potentially affecting water nutrient levels and the organisms that live there.

-Scientists from the Office of Environment and Heritage (OEH) are monitoring how the streams are recovering from the fire and storm.
+Scientists from the Department of Planning, Industry and Environment are monitoring how the streams are recovering from the fire and storm.
 However, they can’t be there all the time.
 This is where citizen science comes in.

 Students learn to collect data

-Not only are students learning to collect and contribute meaningful data, they are helping OEH assess stream health after the fire.
+Not only are students learning to collect and contribute meaningful data, they are helping us assess stream health after the fire.

 We have developed resources for students and educators to review before they visit the park.